jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [education, training]
 stakeholder_ids: [developers, equator, publishers, institutions, funders, ethics]
 stage: ongoing
+idea_count: 5
 ---

-Provide guideline-specific education or training (e.g., courses, videos).
+Provide education or training (e.g., courses, videos) specific to particular reporting guidelines.

 More generally, students could:

 * learn about writing as a process and workflows for documenting and communicating research,
 * learn about research waste from poor reporting,^JH^
 * attempt a replication to learn about the importance of complete reporting,
-* and use a RG as part of their studies.
+* and use a reporting guideline as part of their studies.

 ---